matrix-io/matrix-documentation/docs/matrix-os/reference/crosstalk.md

 <h3 style="padding-top:0;">.emit(app, event, payload)</h3>
 Use this function in the application that has the events defined in the config.yaml file.

+> Events can also be emitted through the MATRIX CLI `matrix trigger` command [here](http://localhost:8000/matrix-os/reference/cli-tool/#development).

 * `app` MATRIX app you're sending the event to.
 * `event` Event being sent to MATRIX app.